-Section Provision of Accord Latest Statement of Government Opinion of PCJSS (B) HILL DISTRICT LOCAL GOVERNMENT COUNCIL/HILL DISTRICT COUNCIL: Holding tax on lands and buildings; d) Tax on selling of domestic animals; e) Fees for community adjudication; f) Holding tax on Government and Non-government industries; g) A specified part of the royalty on forest resources; h) Supplementary Tax on Cinema, Jatra and Circus; Part of the royalty received by the Government against granting Licenses or Pattas for the exploitation of mineral resources; j) Tax on business; k) Tax on lottery; I) Tax on catching Fish.
+Section Provision of Accord Latest Statement of Government Opinion of PCJSS (B) HILI DISTRICT LOCAL GOVERNMENT COUNCIL/HILL DISTRICT COUNCIL: c) Holding tax on lands and buildings; d) Tax on selling of domestic animals; e) Fees for community adjudication; f) Holding tax on Government and Non-government industries; g) A specified part of the royalty on forest resources; h) Supplementary Tax on Cinema, Jatra and Circus; Part of the royalty received by the Government against granting Licenses or Pattas for the exploitation of mineral resources; j) Tax on business; k) Tax on lottery; I) Tax on catching Fish.

-Section Provision of Accord Latest Statement of Government Opinion of PCJSS (C) CHI ITAGONG HILL TRACTS REGIONAL COUNCIL: C.1.
+Section Provision of Accord Latest Statement of Government Opinion of PCJSS (C) CHI ITAGONG HILL TRACTS REGIONA L COUNCIL: C.1.
 Subject to amendment and addition of the various sections in the Parbatya Zilla Sthanio Sarkar Parishad Ayin, 1989 (Act IXX, XX and XXI of 1989) for purpose of making the Hill District Council more powerful and effective, a Regional Council will be formed comprising the Local Government Councils of three Hill Districts.
 Implemented.
 The Chittagong Hill Tracts Regional Council has been formed.
 Implemented.
 As per the provision, the CHT Regional Council Act 1998 was formulated and the interim Council was formed in 1999.
 But the act could not be made effective properly.
 It is not true that this provision has been fully implemented.
 Though interim Regional Council has been formed, but the elected council is yet to be formed.
 C.2.
 The elected Members of the Hill District Councils shall, by indirect mode, elect the Chairman of this Council whose status shall be equivalent to that of a State Minister and who shall be a tribal.
 Partially implemented.
 The post of CHT Regional Council Chairman is equal in status of State Minister and he is a tribal.
 As no election has been held in the Hill District Councils, at present, the Interim Council is functional in the CHT Regional Council.
 Partially implemented.
-Evenafter passing 24 years of signing the Accord, as no election has been held in the Hill District Councils and for not forming the elected Hill District Councils, the election in the CHT Regional Council also has not yet been held.
-The government, while ignoring the obligation of holding elections, has been carrying out with the interim Councils by nominating partisan Chairman and members undemocratically in all the three Hill District Councils has also been abrogated.
+Evenafter passing 25 years of signing the Accord, as no election has been held in the Hill District Councils and for not forming the elected Hill District Councils, the election in the CHT Regional Council also has not yet been held.
+The government, while ignoring the obligation of holding elections, has been carrying out with the interim Councils by nominating partisan Chairman and members undemocratically in all the three Hill District Councils.
+Besides, the Deputy Minister status of Chairman of three Hill District Councils has also been abrogated.
 C.3.
 The Council shall consist of 22 (twenty-two) Members including the Chairman.
 Two third of the Members shall be elected from amongst the tribals.
 The Council shall determine the modality of its functioning.
-The constitution of the Council shall be as follows: Chairman- 1 person 1 person Member- 12 persons 12 persons Member (tribal female)- 2 persons 2 persons Member (non-tribal female)- 1 person 1 person Of the male tribal Members, 5 shall be elected from the Chakma tribe, 3 from Partially mplemented.
+The constitution of the Council shall be as follows: Partially mplemented.
 The CHT Regional Council Act has been formulated in 1998 but the election in the Council has not yet been held.
 Partially implemented.
 Though the CHT Regional Council Act has been formulated and thereafter, the CHT Regional Council has been formed, election in the Council has not yet neen held.
 In the Interim Council, following the CHT Regional Council Act, the members on ethnic basis have been nominated.
+Chairman- 1 person 1 person Member- 12 persons 12 persons Member (tribal female)- 2 persons 2 persons Member- 6 persons Member (non-tribal female)- 1 person 1 person